Can You Weld at Home? Basic Considerations

 Furthermore, if you use solvents and degreasers close to the welding area, the arc’s UV rays will interact with the solvent’s vapors and create hazardous gases.

-The place you will do your welding must be big enough so the welding fume concentrations stay low.
+Your welding area must be big enough so the welding fume concentrations stay low.
 It must also have sufficient natural ventilation, for example, windows and doors.

-However, most home workshops are small, and welding fumes can pass safety levels quickly.
-For this reason, you must install sufficient general exhaust ventilation such as:
+However, most home workshops are small, and fumes can pass safety levels quickly.
+For this reason, you must install sufficient general exhaust ventilation, such as:

 - Wall extractor fans.